Disease/ Disorder

 Acute and Rehabilitation Admission Phase

-- Bracing: There are no established guidelines to determine the length of spine bracing.
-Spine bracing may be up to 12 weeks, and discontinuation when instability is ruled out12.
+• Bracing: There are no established guidelines to determine the length of spine bracing.
+Spine bracing may be up to 12 weeks, and discontinuation when instability is ruled out and tenderness resolves.
+A hard cervical collar is recommended for 1-2 weeks after neurological deficits have resolved.

-- Necessary modifications for discharge destination for safety and access to available community resources.
+• Necessary modifications to discharge destination for safety and access to available community resources.

 Subacute to Chronic Management